MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesAccount.md

 ---
 title: MCDConnectedDevicesAccount
-description: Learn about the 'MCDConnectedDevicesAccount' class.
+description: Learn about the MCDConnectedDevicesAccount class.
 This class represents a single user account known by an app.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---